"It's terrible how you are so dismissive of the Flow Hive. It is a great option for beekeepers".

 The harvesting of honey isn't the most straightforward of beekeeping tasks.
-While there are an ever-increasing number of tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.
+While there are numerous tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.

 But does it really work?
 How well does Flow Hive deliver on this vision and are there any drawbacks?

-Many beekeepers fall into two buckets, with respect to Flow Hive:
+Many beekeepers fall into two buckets, with respect to the Flow Hive:

 The Flow Hive is very polarizing.
-In this article, we look past the stubborn refusal to even consider the Flow Hive that you will note from many beekeepers.
-We provide you with facts from which you can make your own decision, based on your own circumstances and objectives.
+In this lesson, we look past the stubborn refusal to even consider the Flow Hive that you will see in many beekeepers.
+We provide you with facts from which you can make your own decisions, based on your own circumstances and objectives.

-It is our hope this article is informative, unbiased, fair and useful to you if you are considering the Flow Hive.
+It is our hope this lesson is informative, unbiased, fair and useful to you if you are considering the Flow Hive.
 And then the debate will continue...

 But what IS it?

-The core idea behind Flow Hive is a sophisticated and fascinating frame, the Flow Frame.
+The core idea behind Flow Hive is a sophisticated invention called the Flow Frame.
 This is where all the magic happens.
 The frame includes a plastic foundation with partially-formed cells that can be "opened" with the turn of a key.
 The process is as follows: